-- To return to the current default tool window layout, click Window > Restore Default Layout or customize your default layout by clicking Window > Store Current Layout as Default.
+- To return to the default layout of the current tool window, click Window > Restore Default Layout.
+To customize your default layout, click Window > Store Current Layout as Default.

 - To show or hide the entire tool window bar, click the window icon in the bottom left-hand corner of the Android Studio window.

 - To locate a specific tool window, hover over the window icon and select the tool window from the menu.